top of page

 Women Raising Enabling Neighbourhoods

-Funded through the UK Government’s Tampon Tax Fund, WREN empowers women to create positive change for other women going through similar issues and the local community.
+Was funded through the UK Government’s Tampon Tax Fund, with the intention of WREN empowering women to create positive change for other women going through similar issues and the local community.

 Funded by St Giles-Logo transparent background.png